ArminJo/Arduino-BlueDisplay/README.md

 - New function `setBarThresholdDefaultColor`.
 Requires BlueDisplay app version 4.3.
 - New function `setPositiveNegativeSliders(..., aValue, aSliderDeadBand)`.
 - Renamed `setPrintf*` functions to `setWriteString*`.
+- Switched last 2 parameters in `initCommunication(`) and the 3. parameter is now optional.

 ### Version 2.1.1
 - New function `setCaptionFromStringArrayPGM()`.